openai/multiagent-particle-envs/ScenarioIdeas.md

 #### Notes
 - Co-op can be implemented in the way that share sight with allay
 - Co-op can still attack each other

+## Idea 5.
+Predator-Prey
+### World
+- Plane with prey + predators
+- Prey and Predators have limited view of their surroundings
+- Each group of agents can communicate within their group
+### Rewards
+- Predators are rewarded per kill
+- Prey are rewarded until they get killed
+### Notes
+- Rewards can be altered such that predators are negatively rewarded if another predator catches a prey and/or prey is positively rewarded if another prey is caught